chanhi2000/ELEN130/lab/lab01sub.md

 ```
 >> getCosSig
 ```
-2. When the 1st prompt is asked, like the following
+2. When the 1st prompt appears, like the following
 ```
 >> Enter number of samples:
 ```